murraycadzow/wrangling-genomics/_episodes/04-variant_calling.md

 First we download the reference genome for *E. coli* REL606.
 Although we could copy or move the file with `cp` or `mv`, most genomics workflows begin with a download step, so we will practice that here.

 ~~~
-$ cd  /scale_wlg_persistent/filesets/project/nesi02659/obss_2020/<username>/dc_workshop
+$ cd  ~/dc_workshop
 $ mkdir -p data/ref_genome
 $ curl -L -o data/ref_genome/ecoli_rel606.fasta.gz ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/017/985/GCA_000017985.1_ASM1798v1/GCA_000017985.1_ASM1798v1_genomic.fna.gz
 $ gunzip data/ref_genome/ecoli_rel606.fasta.gz
 ~~~
 {: .bash}

-And now we need to load the software modules we want to use so they are ready for us later
+And now we need to load the software modules we want to use so they are ready for us later.
+This command runs a Bash script, which we'll touch on what that is in a later lesson.
 ~~~
 bash /scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day2/modload.sh
 ~~~